A Girls Guide to Cars

 Remember: Left foot operates the clutch (and only the clutch) and right foot is for braking and accelerating.
 Photo: Scotty Reiss

-Have the driver start the car with the gear shift in neutral, right foot on the brake.
+Have the driver start the car with the gear shift in neutral and right foot on the brake.
 Then, with her left foot on the clutch (all the way to the floor) and right foot on the brake, shift into first gear.
 Have her take her right foot off the brake and slowly let the clutch partially out and see how it moves the car.

 2. Learn to slow with the clutch

-While she’s still in first gear, have her put the clutch in again and the car will slow.
-After a little back and forth, she’ll get a feel for when letting out the clutch gets the car moving and when putting her foot on the clutch slows the engine; she’ll be able to actually drive a short distance (and very slowly) with the clutch about half way out.
+While she’s still in first gear, have her put the clutch in again, and the car will slow.
+After a little back and forth, she’ll get a feel for when letting out the clutch gets the car moving and when putting her foot on the clutch slows the engine.
+She’ll actually be able to drive a short distance (and very slowly) with the clutch about half way out.

 3. Learn how a stall happens